vercel/next.js/docs/basic-features/script.md

   - script is fetched and executed _after_ page is interactive (i.e. after self-bundled javascript is executed)
   - script is injected during hydration and will execute soon after hydration
 - lazyOnload
-  - script is injected at onload, and will execute in a subsequent idle period (using rIC)
+  - script is injected at onload, and will execute in a subsequent idle period (using `requestIdleCallback`)

 NOTE: above strategies work the same for inline scripts wrapped with ScriptLoader.